Code-Collective/iDO/CONTRIBUTING.md

 $ git push origin frontend/implement-authentication'
 ```

+## Github

+We use [Github][gh] for our source control management, project management and use a feature driven approach to development.
+If you'd like to contribute you can fork the repo, create your feature branch a submit PR for review.
+Alternatively if you are invited by a current member you can clone the repo and submit a feature branch directly for review.

+If you would like to suggest a feature idea or an implementation of any CI/CD, testing or deployment configuration please add it as an [issue][gi] as this is what we use to manage what to work on next.
+All members can vote on issues to be implemented.

+Finally we use Github's [project board][gpb] to manage workflow and designate tasks.

 ## Passwords

 We store secrets (usernames and passwords) in a [KeePassX][kp] database located at [`secrets.kdbx`][kp].